First Aid for Attempted Suicide

 - Ensure your safety.
 Ensure the scene is safe and immediately call or have someone else call 9-1-1 or emergency medical services.

 - Locate the source of the bleeding.
 Attempt to open or remove the clothing over the wound so you can see it—this will allow you to see injuries that may have been covered or hidden.

 - Stop the bleeding.
-Pressure to stop the bleeding is the most critical thing.
-If the victim has blood that is coming out of a hole, put steady pressure on it with both hands—push down as hard as you can.
+Pressure to stop the bleeding is the most critical intervention.
+If the victim has blood that is coming out of a hole, put steady pressure on it with both hands by pushing down as hard as you can.

 - Use a dressing (towels, shirts, gauze, etc.).
 Dressings will help seal the wound and aid in clotting.

 - Elevate the extremity.
 If the gunshot wound is above the waist do not elevate the legs to treat for shock (unless the injury is in the arm).
 Gunshot wounds to the chest and abdomen will bleed more rapidly if the legs are elevated, thus making it more difficult for the individual to breathe.

 - If you can, use a tourniquet.
 Tourniquets will only work on arm and leg injuries.
 Using them correctly takes practice, and they should only be used if the bleeding cannot be stopped when direct pressure and elevation are applied immediately and simultaneously or if there is a reason why direct pressure cannot be maintained.